 Saratov Interactive Map

-Another layer, not reported in the paper, shows the location of 58 German settlements (colonies) in Saratov province with green dots.
-As the scale of this layer is more fine-grained, I recommend zooming in on the German settlement area (and possibly, on the specific townships) and turning off the rural fairs layer.
-The size of the dots corresponds to the settlement population in 1913.
-Clicking on the dots will also provide information on the year when the settlement was established.
-The German settlements constituted a thriving world before the Russian Revolution and beyond; for example, in 1913, Norka (Weigand), the largest Saratov colony, had more residents than the district cities Atkarsk or Serdobsk.
-However, this world encountered an abrupt and tragic end in 1941, when the Soviet authorities deported the German population of the Volga region, including the Saratov Germans, to Central Asia.
+The German settlements constituted a thriving world before and after the Russian Revolution.
+For example, in 1913, Norka (Weigand), the largest Saratov colony, had more residents than the district cities of Atkarsk or Serdobsk.
+However, this world encountered an abrupt and tragic end in 1941, when Soviet authorities deported the German population of the Volga region, including the Saratov Germans, to Central Asia.
 The deportees were forced to leave behind their houses, factories, mills, and churches, which have been decaying ever since.
-The Volga Germans were not allowed to come home up until the breakdown of the Soviet Union; afterward, most of them moved to Germany.
-Nowadays, according to the 2010 Russian Census, only 18 thousand Germans live in Saratov and Volgograd regions, as opposed to 166 thousand Saratov Germans in 1897.
+The Volga Germans were not allowed to come home up until the collapse of the Soviet Union; afterward, most of them moved to Germany.
+According to the 2010 Russian Census, only 18 thousand Germans now live in Saratov and Volgograd regions, as opposed to 166 thousand Saratov Germans in 1897.

 The ruins of St. Mary's Catholic Church in Kamenka (Bähr)